 "Wait a minute," yelled the first four men in unison, "We didn't get anything at all.
 The system exploits the poor!"

 The nine men surrounded the tenth and beat him up.
 The next night he didn't show up for dinner, so the nine sat down and ate without him.
 But when it came time to pay the bill, they discovered, a little late what was very important.
-They were FIFTY-TWO DOLLARS short of paying the bill!
-Imagine that!
+They were

 And that, boys and girls, journalists and college instructors, is how the tax system works.
 The people who pay the highest taxes get the most benefit from a tax reduction.
 Tax them too much, attack them for being wealthy, and they just may not show up at the table anymore.